 I’ve been fascinated by the portrayal of women criminals ever since I wrote The Ghost of Lily Painter based on the true story of two Edwardian baby farmers who were executed at Holloway Prison.
 But until I started writing Bad Girls: a History of Rebels and Renegades I had heard of very few famous female criminals, aside from those charged with murder.
 Then I was given exclusive access to the archives of Holloway Prison and began to discover members of a forgotten criminal aristocracy.

-Queens of the Underworld will reveal the incredible tale of female criminals from the 17th century to the present, including Moll Cutpurse who ruled the Jacobean underworld, Ann Duck and the 18th century Black Boy Alley Gang, and Mary Carr who led the Forty Thieves in Victorian times.
+Queens of the Underworld reveals the tales of female criminals from the 17th century to the present, including Moll Cutpurse who ruled the Jacobean underworld, Ann Duck and the 18th century Black Boy Alley Gang, and Mary Carr who led the Forty Thieves in Victorian times.
 These women, like their successors, were professionals who were respected, revered and often feared.
 They were outlaws in both a legal and social sense – defying laws made by men and flouting the rules of feminine behaviour.

-The Queens of the Underworld broke down barriers in their pursuit of crime, whether wearing trousers, driving racing cars, or running illegal empires.
-Crime offered escape, as well as independence, adventure and wealth.
-They were unrepentant women who reveled in their criminality – the thrill, risk and rewards.
-But because crime has traditionally been regarded as a male pursuit, female criminals have been dismissed as either not ‘real women’ or not real criminals, and in the process their stories have been lost.
+The Queens of the Underworld broke down barriers in their pursuit of crime, whether wearing trousers, driving racing cars, skippering yachts or running illegal empires.
+But crime has traditionally been regarded as a male pursuit, and so female criminals have been dismissed as either not ‘real women’ or not real criminals, and in the process their stories have been lost.

 If you were asked to write a list of Britain’s most famous female criminals how many could you name?

 The women chosen for the book are not murderers – the very few women who kill have been endlessly covered – and they are not victims.
 Instead they were professional criminals who were at the top of their game, the women who were once Public Enemy No.1.